davatorium/rofi/README.md

 ![run mode](https://davedavenport.github.io/rofi/images/rofi/run-dialog.png)

-The run mode allows the user to quickly search and launch a program.
+The run mode allows users to quickly search and launch a program.
-It offers the following features:
+Run mode features:

   - Shift-Return to run the selected program in a terminal.
   - Favorites list, frequently used programs are sorted on top.